Brazil prosecutor says Trump franchise may have benefited from corruption

 The development, known as Porto Maravilha, or Marvelous Port in Portuguese, cost 8 billion reais ($2.5 billion) and developed run-down docklands into a plaza, museums, corporate and residential real estate.
 As part of the project, five 38-story buildings were meant to be erected under the Trump brand.

-Public prosecutor Alselmo Lopes said in a court filing made public on Thursday that he is investigating the Porto Maravilha deal, in which the national employee severance fund FGTS, managed by state-bank Caixa Economica Federal [CEF.UL], paid up-front for building rights which it then sold on.
+Public prosecutor Alselmo Lopes said in a court filing made public on Thursday that he is investigating the Porto Maravilha deal, in which the national employee severance fund FGTS, managed by state-bank Caixa Economica Federal, paid up-front for building rights which it then sold on.

 His spokeswoman, Dionne Tiago, said Lopes would not explain the basis for his suspicions until next week.